sneakysneak/docs/pages/connector-authentication/netsuite.md

 You can add any number of filter conditions using Script as you require.
 Just be sure that the numbers on the end of the properties are consecutive, without any breaks.
 If you add properties for "..._2", "..._3", skip 4 and add them for "..._5", your fifth condition will be ignored.

-*NOTE:* If you have added filters as connector parameters and want to add more via script, or are wanting to filter in "Get New/Updated" methods then you will need to start the script parameters from "..._2" e.g. `method_request_parameters.filter_field_2`, as the first set are already defined by the step itself.
+*NOTE:* In the "List" methods you can opt to skip the filters in the connector parameters and simply define all of your filters in script.
+To do this you will need to start the script parameters from "..._1" e.g. `method_request_parameters.filter_field_1`.
+However, the "Get New/Updated" methods' script parameters must always be set from "..._2", as the first set are already defined by the step itself.